-Ms. Torchon will chair I-SMART’s governance board and oversee the project on behalf of the Maryland State Department of Education, where she oversees implementation of Maryland’s alternate assessments and monitors and facilitates the administration of accommodations and accessibility features for all assessments.
-She has previously worked as a scoring specialist with Pearson for nine years, where she was involved in the planning, developing, and scoring programs for PARCC and the National Board for Professional Teaching Standards, as well as for Maryland, Virginia, and Washington’s alternate assessments for students with significant cognitive disabilities.
+Ms. Torchon chairs I-SMART’s governance board and oversees the project on behalf of the Maryland State Department of Education, where she oversees implementation of Maryland’s alternate assessments and monitors and facilitates the administration of accommodations and accessibility features for all assessments.
+She previously worked as a scoring specialist with Pearson for nine years, where she was involved in the planning, developing, and scoring programs for PARCC and the National Board for Professional Teaching Standards, as well as for Maryland, Virginia, and Washington’s alternate assessments for students with significant cognitive disabilities.
 Ms. Torchon received her B.S. in psychology with a minor in special education from James Madison University.

-Dr. Blackorby, co-principal investigator will serve on the leadership and research teams and co-lead the assessment design team for I-SMART.
+Dr. Blackorby, co-principal investigator serves on the leadership and research teams and co-leads the assessment design team for I-SMART.
 Dr. Blackorby is the senior director of research and development at CAST.
 He has over 20 years’ expertise in the design and implementation of large-scale, multifaceted studies with research, policy, and practical implications for students with disabilities.
 Dr. Blackorby led a team to design the first national assessment inclusive of 10,000 students in all 13 federal disability categories as part of the Special Education Elementary Longitudinal Study, and he was principal investigator of the IES-funded National Study of Alternate Assessments, which documented alternate assessment practices across the country.
 A widely published author, Dr. Blackorby serves in an advisory role on national panels for government initiatives and private organizations.
 He contributed peer-reviewed publications and reports that have had policy significance in the areas of special education, academic achievement, STEM, universal design for learning, and alternate assessment.

 Russell Swinburne Romine